mrrusof/snippets/java/oca8/ch5/README.md

 The rules that govern abstract methods are the following.

+1. Abstract methods are methods that are not marked `default` or `static`.
-1. Abstract methods are `abstract` and `public` regardless of whether you apply the keywords or not.
+2. Abstract methods are `abstract` and `public` regardless of whether you apply the keywords or not.
 Therefore, abstract methods may not be `private`, `final`, `static`, `protected` or package default.
-2. TODO
+3. Abstract methods must not provide an implementation.
+4. The first 4 rules for overriding methods apply to the implementation of abstract methods.

 The rules that govern default methods are the following.

+1. Default methods may only be declared in interfaces.
+2. Default methods are methods that are marked `default`.
+Therefore, default methods may not be `final`, `abstract` or `static`.
-1. Default methods are `public`.
+3. Default methods are `public`.
+Therefore, default methods may not be `private`, `protected` or default package.
-2. TODO
+4. Default methods must provide an implementation.
+5. An interface that extends another that declares a default method may take one of three actions.
+   1. Inherit the default method.
+   2. Override the default method with another default declaration.
+      When overriding, overrided method is not accesible by `super`.
+      (TODO: compare example p.275)
+   3. Hide the default method with an abstact declaration.
+      (TODO: compare example p.275)
+6. The previous rule applies to an abstract class that implements an interface.

 The rules that govern static methods are the following.

-1. Static methods are `public`.
+1. Static methods are marked `static` (duh).
-2. TODO
+2. Static methods are `public` by default.
+3. Static methods are accessible via the name of the interface.
+4. Static methods are not inherited.

 The rules that govern fields in interfaces are the following.